 Bloodborne Pathogens Are Disease Causing Microorganisms Present In

 Ever walked into a clinic or a construction site and felt that sudden, sharp spike of anxiety when you see a small splash of red on the floor?
-It’s a visceral reaction.
+On the flip side, it’s a visceral reaction.
 We are hardwired to be cautious around bodily fluids.
 But for many people working in healthcare, childcare, or even certain trades, that instinct needs to be backed up by something much more solid than just "being careful.

 It’s about understanding the invisible stuff.
 The microscopic threats that don't look like much but can change your life in a single second of contact.